Accident Investigation Training | Sponsored by Motorcycle Safety Lawyers®

 - Courses are for 20 students or for large room groups of 20+.

 We recently sponsored an Accident Scene Management class at Brauer House on March 21, 2021.
 The class was Level 100 – a full-day basic course on Accident Scene Management.

 We are proud to support courses like these, as they are essential for learning what to do in the 5-30 minute time gap between when the crash occurs and an ambulance arrives.
 Being prepared and knowing exactly what to do, and what not to do can save lives and prevent further injury.

 The importance of Accident Reports and the impact of Accident Scene Management to you as a Rider:

 Accident Reports are one of the main products of a National Transportation Safety Board (NTSB) investigation.
-Reports provide details about the accident, analysis of the factual data, conclusions and the probable cause of the accident, and the related safety recommendations.
+Reports provide details about the accident, analysis of the factual data, conclusions and the probable cause of the accident, and related safety recommendations.
 Most reports focus on a single accident, though the NTSB also produces reports addressing issues common to a set of similar accidents.